willfindlay/honors-thesis/thesis/thesis.md

-are restricted to only trace calls that originate from the daemon's own PID, which prevents another binary from simply loading that library code and issuing unauthorized commands to the BPF program. \autoref{ebph_admin_request} depicts the process of using `ebph-admin` to make a request to the daemon.
+are restricted to only trace calls that originate from the daemon's own PID, which prevents another binary from simply loading that library code and issuing unauthorized commands to the BPF program. \autoref{ebph_admin_request} depicts the process of using `ebph-admin` to make a request to the daemon. \autoref{commands_section} discusses the various underlying mechanisms used to support commands in further detail.

 \begin{figure}
     \caption[Dataflow of a request from \texttt{ebph-admin}]{